mongodb-ps/ce-docker-mongodb-enterprise/README.md

 # MongoDB & Ops Manager Docker Image

 ## 1 Summary
-**The images are for testing purpose only.
-DO NOT use in production!**
-**The images are tested on Mac ARM series platforms.
-Other platforms are not tested.**
-**Version 8.0 requires more memory than before.
-Consider allocating at least 10GB for it.**
+**DISCLAIMER:**
+THESE CODE SAMPLES ARE PROVIDED FOR EDUCATIONAL AND ILLUSTRATIVE PURPOSES ONLY, TO DEMONSTRATE THE FUNCTIONALITY OF SPECIFIC MONGODB FEATURES.
+THEY ARE NOT PRODUCTION-READY AND MAY LACK THE SECURITY HARDENING, ERROR HANDLING, AND TESTING REQUIRED FOR A LIVE ENVIRONMENT.
+YOU ARE RESPONSIBLE FOR TESTING, VALIDATING, AND SECURING THIS CODE WITHIN YOUR OWN ENVIRONMENT BEFORE IMPLEMENTATION.
+THIS MATERIAL IS PROVIDED "AS IS" WITHOUT WARRANTY OR LIABILITY.

 This project aims building MongoDB and Ops Manager Docker image.
+You got the following features:
-- The Ops Manager image is built based on `ubuntu:jammy`.
+- Ops Manager with backup (filesystem store + oplog store).
+Queryable backup is yet available.
-- Th AppDB is using MongoDB official image `mongodb/mongodb-enterprise-server`.
-- The MongoDB image is built based on `amazonlinux:2` for better backwards compatibility.
-- Ops Manager v6, v7 and v8 are tested and should work.
-Other versions are not verified.
+- Containers with automation agent installed (But no MongoDB deployment).

 ## 2 How To Use
 Everything is auto-wired so you can use it without much manual settings.
 Follow these steps to start Ops Manager and MongoDB.

 ### 2.1 Prerequisites
 The following dependencies are required:
-- docker
+- Docker
-- jq (resolve API response)
 - openssl (Generating passwords, keys)
 - python3 (Make API calls)